MrArgparse/legalscraper/README.md

 - Batch processing

-- Returns not only scene info but also trailer/poster links but also and performer ages and nationalities when available.
+- Returns not only scene info but also trailer/poster links as well as performer ages and nationalities when available.

 ![Alt text](https://github.com/MrArgparse/legalscraper/blob/main/sample.png?raw=true)